KavanaN12/DT/README.md

-Promo has the main file, that has my DT Project
+Promo has the main file, that has a dice game using html,css, javascript